prominenceai/deepstream-services-library/docs/api-source.md

 ```C
 DslReturnType dsl_source_video_dewarper_add(const wchar_t* name, const wchar_t* dewarper);
 ```
-This service adds a previously constructed [Dewarper](api-dewarper.md) component to either a named Video Source component.
+This service adds a previously constructed [Dewarper](api-dewarper.md) component to a named Video Source component.
 A source can have at most one Dewarper and calls to add more will fail.
 Attempts to add a Dewarper to a Source in a state of `PLAYING` or `PAUSED` will fail.

 **Parameters**
 * `name` - [in] unique name of the Source to update